Links on Android Authority may earn us a commission. Learn more.

 Related: The best iPhone 13 alternatives

-The Samsung Galaxy S21 Ultra ($1,199) is the Pro Max’s clearest rival.
-Originally on sale for $1,199, the phone can now be found for under $1,000 on a good day.
+The Samsung Galaxy S22 Ultra ($1,199) is the Pro Max’s clearest rival.
+It still comes in at over $1,000, but it offers the best that Samsung can pack into a device.
 With an IP68 rating, wireless charging, excellent high-resolution display, S Pen support, and an even more robust camera package, it’s a compelling handset that still rivals Apple’s greatest a few months down the line.
-Plus it will be supported for the long haul thanks to Samsung’s improved update commitment, albeit not quite as long as Apple’s device.
+Plus it will be supported for the long haul thanks to Samsung’s improved update commitment, which is the best of any Android OEM.

 Sony’s Xperia 1 III ($1,299) occupies the same premium price bracket.
 Boasting competitive features and some of the best multi-media capabilities around.
 Along with a fun and formidable camera setup, it provides an equally compelling creative toolkit as Apple’s most expensive iPhone in a form factor that’s much more manageable.

-Those after a phone that oozes more style than Apple’s stagnant iPhone design should check out the Oppo Find X3 Pro (£1,099) and its sumptuous curved glass unibody.
-The Xiaomi Mi 11 Ultra ($1,599) is also worth a look if you’re in the market for a powerhouse phone that’s a true technological showcase, providing it’s available in your region.
-Let’s not forget the OnePlus 9 Pro ($1,069) either, which shares many of the same features and regional availability as the iPhone while costing notably less.
+Those after a phone that oozes more style than Apple’s stagnant iPhone design should check out the Oppo Find X5 Pro (£1,049) and its sumptuous curved glass unibody.
+The Xiaomi Mi 11 Ultra ($1,399) is also worth a look if you’re in the market for a powerhouse phone that’s a true technological showcase, providing it’s available in your region.
+Let’s not forget the OnePlus 10 Pro ($899) either, which shares many of the same features and regional availability as the iPhone while costing notably less.

 Apple iPhone 13 Pro Max review: The verdict